yujinchoi-94/TIL/java/effective-java/item4.md

   - In the absence of explicit consturctors, however, the compiler provides a public, parameterless default constructor.
 To a user, this constructor is indistinguishable from any other.

-- Attempting to enforce noninstantiablility by makind a class abstract does not work.
+- Attempting to enforce noninstantiablility by making a class abstract does not work.

   - The class can be subclassed and the subclass instantiated.
 Furthermore, it misleads the user into thinking the class was designed for inheritance.